-[TR_SOMEIP_00098] [The length of fixed length arrays is defined by the interface definition.
+[TR_SOMEIP_00098] [The length of fixed length arrays is defined by the interface definition. |

 They can be seen as repeated elements.
-In Chapter 6.2.4.7 dynamic length arrays are shown, which can be also used.
-However fixed length arrays can easier be used in very small devices; thus, both options are being supported. |
+In chapter 6.2.4.7 dynamic length arrays are shown, which can be also used.
+Fixed length arrays are easier for use in very small devices.
+Dynamic length arrays might need more resources on the ECU using them.